The Cardinality of Sumsets: Different Summands: Abstract

 \section{Abstract}

+We offer a compete answer to the following question on the growth of sumsets in commutative groups.
 Let $h$ be a positive integer and $A, B_1, B_2, \dots, B_h$ be finite sets in a commutative group.
-We bound $|\Q|$ from above in terms of $|A|$, $|A+B_1|, \dots,|A+B_h|$ and $h$.
-Extremal examples, which demonstrate that the bound is asymptotically sharp in all the parameters, are furthermore provided.
+We bound $|A+B_1+\dots+B_h|$ from above in terms of $|A|$, $|A+B_1|, \dots,|A+B_h|$ and $h$.
+Extremal examples, which demonstrate that the bound is asymptotically sharp in all parameters, are furthermore provided.